 - Herb of your choice

-Preheat over to 350 degrees Fahrenheit.
-Heat 1½ cups of water.
-Add half of the raw quinoa.
-Bring to a simmer and allow to cook for five minutes.
-Turn off heat, leave lid on and let sit for 15 to 20 minutes until all the water is absorbed.
+Preheat over to 350°.
+Heat 1.5 cups of water.
+Add 1 C raw quinoa.
+Bring to a simmer and allow to cook for 5 min, turn off heat, leave lid on and let sit for 15-20 minutes until all the water is absorbed.

-Sauté the onion, garlic and potato with a little oil or butter.
-Add all the ingredients into a bowl, mix well and form into patties.
-Bake on a non-stick mat or oiled baking sheet for 25 to 30 minutes.
+Sauté the onion, garlic, and potato with a little oil or butter.
+Add all the ingredients into a bowl.
+Add in 1 whole egg and 1 egg white.
+Mix well and form into patties.
+Bake on a non-stick mat or oiled baking sheet for 25-30 minutes.

 To freeze: Place parchment paper between the patties so they don’t stick together.